FCancinoS/ExcelMacrosGenerator/README.md

-# ExcelMacrosGenerator
+# Office Dashboard
-Have you ever generate a crud system on excel?
-This app will allow you to generate a register system on excel by receiving only the colums you need  set.
+Have you ever feel like excel is too much?
+This app will allow you to take and load notes, save and load your tasks, draw and save your draws, write and load your meetings.